VM Backup Best Practices for MSPs

 Test VM restores

-A final VM backup and recovery best practice is to ensure that you test VM restores on a regular basis.
+A final VM backup best practice is to ensure that you test VM restores on a regular basis.
 We recommend keeping a test server on hand for this purpose.
 Use the server to run through your restore routine in order to determine whether any problems arise in restoring data from your VM backup files (whether they are complete images, or individual files or disks).

 Charging your clients for VM backup